cloudera/hue/docs/sdk/sdk.md

 If your daemon program dies (exits with a non-zero exit code), Hue will restart it.

 "Under the covers:" Threading.
-Hue, by default, runs a Spawning web server.
-It can also be configured to run under a CherryPy WSGI server.
+Hue, by default, runs CherryPy web server.
-This server is multi-threaded, so you can use python threading support (such as it is).
-The "runserver_plus" version is single-threaded.
 If Hue is configured (and it may be, in the future) to use mod_wsgi under Apache httpd, then there would be multiple python processes serving the backend.
 This means that your Django application code should avoid depending on shared process state.
 Instead, place